tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async/index.md

 After reloading this class into `irb`, I now have:

-* A visual indication from the `puts` statement of when the method has run.
+* A visual indication of when the method has run from the `puts` statement.
-* Methods that take longer to run as a result of the call to `sleep`.
+* A method that takes longer to run as a result of the call to `sleep`.

 #### Await Version

-When proxying through `await`, the call to `sleep` in `Hello#hello` is blocking.
+When proxying through `await`, the call to `sleep` in the `hello` method is blocking.
 This means that, even though it's running in a separate thread, I have to wait for the `sleep` to finish before the main thread (the `irb` session in this case) will respond:

 <img src='./hello-await-with-sleep.gif' />